TORlN/HDR-to-SDR/README.md

 2. Use the GUI to select an input file, specify the output file name, adjust the gamma value, and start the conversion.

+### Compiling the Executable

+If you want to compile the executable yourself, you can use PyInstaller.
+Follow these steps:

+1. Install PyInstaller:
+    ```sh
+    pip install pyinstaller
+    ```

+2. Compile the executable:
+    ```sh
+    pyinstaller --onefile --noconsole hdr_to_sdr_converter.py
+    ```

+3. The compiled executable will be located in the `dist` directory.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.